- Getting Connected

 - Alternate Flight Controllers

-On the VOXL, the LTE connection will need to be configured.
-Instructions here to connect to the network.
+On the VOXL, the LTE connection will need to be configured in order to connect to the network.
+LTE v2 Modem Instructions here, LTE v1 Modem Instructions here.
 In order for the QGroundControl station to find the VOXL connected over LTE, the VOXL’s IP address needs to be reachable.
 There are two methods:

 - Static IP obtained through cellular carrier